 South Africa’s largest online retailer and marketplace, Takealot.com, uses Whatfix to train new sellers on their Seller solutions platform.
-With a usage span of more than a year, Takealot has successfully automated self-training for 30% of their sellers by leveraging Whatfix widgets effectively.
+Takealot has successfully automated self-training for 30% of their sellers by leveraging Whatfix widgets effectively.

 Takealot.com is South Africa’s largest online retailer with listed products across all major categories like Electronics, Entertainment, Fashion, Liquor, etc. Takealot’s marketplace model serves thousands of buyers and sellers across the African continent.

 Takelot.com’s Seller solutions is a win-win situation for both the company and the sellers.
-It allows third party sellers across Africa, to offer their products under their name for sale on Takealot.
-The services that Takealot has built include storage, fulfilment, payments, customer service and returns management.
+It allows third party sellers across Africa to offer their products under their name for sale on Takealot.
+The services that Takealot has built include storage, fulfillment, payments, customer service and returns management.

 About 30% of the sellers on our platform go through onboarding and training using Whatfix alone.
 This number will surely increase as we leverage the service more and push Whatfix’s self-service this year!